wso2/docs-open-banking/en/docs/advanced/application-access-token.md

 signature of the application certificate is used.>
 ```

-2. Upon successful token generation, you obtain a token as follows:
+2. The response contains an access token as follows:
 ```
 {
    "access_token":"aa8ce78b-d81e-3385-81b1-a9fdd1e71daf",